 life, education and formation and service and outreach.
 Participants were asked to develop two to three strategies the parish might adopt in response to these priorities.

 Parishes are exploring a variety of ways to address the priorities, including: encouraging others to take turns leading the rosary before Mass, establishing a welcoming/hospitality committee and establishing substance abuse and addiction outreach.

 Some parishes called for a process to investigate the feasibility of a Catholic school in West Louisville, better connection between English and Spanish worship communities and increased adult faith-formation opportunities.

 Guthrie estimates that more than 90 percent of all parishes in the archdiocese will take part in the process.

 About 27 parishes have begun the process as part of wave two.
 This period runs from January to March.
 The third and final wave is set to begin in April and will conclude in June.
 Any remaining parishes that wish to sign up may do so for wave three.
-A summary of reports submitted by 16 parishes appears on pages 10 and 11 of this week’s edition of The Record.
+A summary of reports submitted by 16 parishes appears below.